 The Salaam-Shalom Music Project

-The musicians include first-and second-generation artists from Egypt, Iraq, Pakistan, the former Soviet Union and the US.
+The musicians include first-and second-generation artists from Egypt, Pakistan, Jordan (Palestine), and the former Soviet Union.
 This all-acoustic ensemble draws from the wellsprings of ancestral folk songs and dances for their creativity.
-The Oud (Arabic lute), Daf (hand-held drum), ney (Arabic flute) as well as violin, clarinet and double bass create an entrancing atmosphere of spirit and spirituality.
+The Oud (Arabic lute), Daf (hand-held drum), Ney (Arabic flute) join the violin, clarinet and double bass to create an entrancing atmosphere of spirit and spirituality.

 To book or contact the Salaam-Shalom Music Project, find us at our own website at: